The theology company logo

 BIG BANG?

-The full Cantor expansion of the real line is isomorphic to the exploding universe, or less dramatically the growing universe (an explosion being something that grows very fast).
+The full Cantor expansion of the real line is isomorphic to the exploding Universe, or less dramatically the growing Universe (an explosion being something that grows very fast).

-This expansion is decreed by general relativity which must therefore be acting as a bound on the quantum behaviour of the universe (causing the wave function of the universe to evolve in a way that looks to its inhabitants (eg us) as though it is expanding.
+This expansion is decreed by general relativity which must therefore be acting as a bound on the quantum behaviour of the Universe (causing the wave function of the Universe to evolve in a way that looks to its inhabitants (eg us) as though it is expanding.

 Gradually the thought experiments cooked up by the patriarchs of quantum mechanics to give their fanciful equations some contact with reality are being performed in the laboratory, using exquisite control over quantum states to construct specific wave functions and watch them in action. cf QM Picture Book Brandt & Dahmen